Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Background and Data

 Focusing on treated municipalities, Table \ref{tab:befaf} compares per capita waste amounts and municipal waste management costs before and after policy.

 As expected, UW and TW decrease, and RW increases after PAYT.
 This leads to higher costs of RW and lower costs of UW per capita.
 Unit costs of UW increase after policy suggesting possible economies of scale.
-Yet, large standard deviations indicate that average effects mask important heterogeneities across municipalities.
+Yet, noticeably larger standard deviations relative to the mean indicate that average effects mask important heterogeneities across municipalities.

-Table \ref{tab:price123} reports price summary statistics by policy year.
+Table \ref{tab:price123} reports price summary statistics by policy year, namely, for municipalities observed after one, two, and three years after policy adoption.
+Municipalities adopted PAYT starting from 2012 onward, so policy years range between 2012 and 2015.
+In addition, I have collected data for 2010 and 2011 to make sure to have at least two pre-policy years for all PAYT municipalities included in the sample.
 Prices range between 1 cent and 18 euro cents per liter of UW, for a total of 45 price levels.
 The average price is 8 cents, and the standard deviation is 0.05.
 Performing Wilcoxon and Kolmogorov-Smirnov tests (\citeyear{Wil1945, Kolmogorov1971}) shows that price distributions do not statistically differ across policy years.

-Using prices and UW post-policy, I calculate household variable costs in each municipality.\footnote{I use waste haulers' data for liter-to-kg conversion.
+Using prices and UW post-policy, I calculate household variable costs in each municipality.\footnote{I use waste companies' data for liter-to-kg conversion.
 If missing, I use the median value.} In the third policy year, households in high-price municipalities ($>$13 cents) pay on average \EUR{}176 per capita.
 In low-price municipalities ($<$3 cents), they pay on average \EUR{}21 per capita.
 The magnitude of this gap raises several questions.
 After partialling out confounding factors, do reactions in municipalities setting high versus low prices differ?
 What role do income effects play in driving these differences?
-More broadly, how do behaviors toward recycling and waste avoidance adjust to a decrease in unsorted waste?
+More broadly, how do behaviors toward recycling and total waste adjust to a decrease in unsorted waste?